“It’s been a good run, but this is the end for you,” Sera said. “Give up now, and maybe you’ll still be able to walk away.”

-Species with inner ears said microgravity was a little like flying, or like falling.
+Species with inner ears said microgravity felt like flying or falling.
 Xrrt’s auditory apparatus was not connected to her proprioception.
 The damaged ship rocked, and the tube went with it.
 The rest of the crew lost their sense of where they were and bounced off the walls, yelling.
 Xrrt hooked her claws into the wall and kept pressing forward.
 She snagged Nyx’s shirt with one hind claw and Sera’s vest with another.
 Jianyu was already at the airlock, keying in the code that would open the door.
-Weyland had bounced off the wall, looking stunned, but by the time Xrrt reached him she had already recovered and pushed off towards the airlock.
+Weyland had bounced off the wall, looking stunned, but by the time Xrrt reached him he had already recovered and pushed off towards the airlock.

 Xrrt keyed in instructions to close the airlock and separate the boarding tube.
 The door closed with a hiss, and the Benevolence vibrated faintly as the tube began to retract.